ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Play Area Cursor is used in conjunction with a Base Pointer script and displays a representation of the play area where the pointer cursor hits.
+The Play Area Cursor is used in conjunction with a Pointer script and displays a representation of the play area where the pointer cursor hits.

 ### Inspector Parameters